ildeniz/ildeniz_data_science_portfolio/README.md

 # My data science portfolio
-If you are reading this, then it means that you have already obtained my CV and you want to check out my projects.
+If you are reading this, it means that you have already obtained my CV and want to check out my projects.
-As you can see that the purpose of this repository is to present you my current knowledge level by practice, for that I prepared my projects easy to follow and digest.
+These projects were part of my learning process from university lectures of my M.Sc. program and other various sources.
+At some point, I decided to polish and upgrade them for portfolio purposes, and I prepared them as easy to follow and digest.

-I hope content of this repository will be helpful to give you a strong idea about my capabilities and technical skills.
+I hope the content of this repository will be helpful to you to have an idea about my capabilities and technical skill level.

 Critics and hints to develop improvements are always welcome.

 Have fun ^_^ -ildeniz